Oh, the places we have been, the places we have yet to go and the hearts yet to be healed……..

-It was to be a sanctuary, a place where families with complexly poorly children could holiday, a place of comfort, peace and tranquillity, a place where fun and memories could be made.
+It was to be a sanctuary, a place where families of children with medical complexities could holiday, a place of comfort, peace and tranquillity, a place where fun and memories could be made.

 The family had the opportunity to make fantastic and beautiful memories with Reuben in his short life and wanted to gift this opportunity to others.

 Later, when planning Reuben’s memorial, it was decided that the charity would also support families after the loss of a child.

 To relieve the distress of families who have suffered the loss of a child or have a child living with medical complexities.